autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration.md

     ```

 After the completing of mapping_based.launch.xml file,
-we will be ready to implement mapping_based_sensor_kit.launch.xml for the own sensor model:
+we will be ready to implement mapping_based_sensor_kit.launch.xml for the own sensor model.

 Optionally,
 you can modify sensor_kit and vehicle_id as `mapping_based.launch.xml`over this xml snippet: